 Contact Us for a Consultation

-If you are suffering from the effects of carpal tunnel syndrome, up to and including nerve damage, Dr. Papafragkou and East Coast Plastic Surgery can work with you to help you find relief.
+If you are suffering from the effects of carpal tunnel syndrome, up to and including nerve damage, Dr. Papafragkou and Rowe Plastic Surgery can work with you to help you find relief.
 Your surgeon will review all of your medical records and discuss the potential effectiveness of this endoscopic procedure.
 You can ask all of your questions about endoscopic or open carpal tunnel surgery and the different options available for you to treat your pain and numbness.
 To schedule your private consultation, call 732.639.5661.